Andrew L. Ross, Ph.D., LCSW-C

-Kelly Spanoghe is a special educator who has been a volunteer, coach, teacher and administrator of special needs children.
+Kelly Spanoghe leads the Transformation Education Institute.
+Spanoghe is a special educator who has been a volunteer, coach, teacher and administrator of special needs children.
 She taught emotionally disturbed children in Prince George's County and was an administrator of a special education program in Anne Arundel County.
-Spanoghe joined The Children's Guild in 1996 as director of education at the Anne Arundel Campus.
+Spanoghe joined The Children's Guild Alliance in 1996 as director of education at the Anne Arundel Campus.
 Under her leadership, the school received the Positive Behavior Interventions and Supports Exemplar Award seven times and The Maryland Character Education Award twice.
 Spanoghe co-authored "Jazzing Up Instruction," which is a supplemental curriculum on integrating the arts.

-Spanoghe received both her master's and education specialist degrees from George Washington University in special education.
-She holds a Maryland teaching certificate in elementary education, special education and administration.
+Spanoghe received both her master's and education specialist degrees from The George Washington University in special education.
+She holds a Maryland teaching certificate in elementary education, special education, and administration.

 Josh Sutherland is the Chief Financial Officer for the Children’s Guild Alliance since 2017.
 Sutherland has approximately more than 20 years of previous experience working in public accounting for several international and regional accounting firms as a business consultant, advisor, and auditor for clients primarily in the non-profit and government contracting industries.
 His non-profit experience included educational, social services, and healthcare clients, among others.
 Sutherland received his Bachelor of Business Administration degree from Loyola College in Maryland and is a Certified Public Accountant and Certified Internal Auditor.